DSharpPlus/DSharpPlus/docs/articles/beyond_basics/events.md

 Doing this will allow the handler to complete its execution quicker, which will in turn allow other handlers to be executed and prevent the gateway thread from being blocked.

+# Usage of the right events

+ We advise against the use of the `Ready` event in the `DiscordClient`, as it does not necessarily mean that the client is ready.
+If the goal is to obtain  `DiscordMember`/`DiscordGuild` information, this event should not be used.
+Instead, the `GuildDownloadCompleted` event should be used.
+The `Ready` event is only meant to signal that the client has finished the initial handshake with the gateway and is prepared to begin sending payloads.

 <!-- LINKS -->
 [0]:  https://en.wikipedia.org/wiki/Deadlock